Comic Book: Avengers: The Initiative

 - Rotating Arcs: The series shifts focus on different groups of characters each arc.

-- Shoo Out the New Guy: MVP did not die in his first mission.
-He died in his first training.
+- Shoo Out the New Guy: MVP dies in the first issue.

 - Shoot the Shaggy Dog: Violet Lightner a.k.a.
-Armory's entire story in the series, nearly Driven to Suicide by her crappy life, is saved by the Tactigon which she uses to try to be a hero and on her first day kills a fellow cadet, is driven out of the program, has the Tactigon surgically removed and stashed in a mental hospital so she can't tell anyone about what happened with little hope to be released.
+Armory's entire story in the series, nearly Driven to Suicide by her crappy life, is saved by the Tactigon which she uses to try to be a hero and on her first day kills a fellow cadet, is driven out of the program, has the Tactigon surgically removed and stashed in a mental hospital so she can't tell anyone about what happened with little hope to be released, on account of her shrink working directly for Gyrich.

 - Star-Crossed Lovers: Osborn supporter Constrictor and Diamondback, who was a double agent working to bring Osborn down.